paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

 this has not been an issue, aside from the very rare cases when it is.

 Specifics are not relevant, and "bad" is subjective.
-But, ultimately, if you think that content delivered by a speaker at a meetup you organise (or _anyone_ who has been given the floor to address the audience, including those pitching jobs) has had a negative effect on your audience, could reflect badly on you as the organiser, or your ability to get an audience to a future meetup, then I think you are within your rights to either reject further submissions from them, or at least insist on a dry run of any talk prior to being accepted, where you can give feedback in the same way you would if they had actively requested it of you.
+But, ultimately, if you think that content delivered by a speaker at a meetup you organise (or by _anyone_ who has been given the floor to address the audience, including those pitching jobs) has had a negative effect on your audience, could reflect badly on you as the organiser, or your ability to get an audience to a future meetup, then I think you are within your rights to either reject further submissions from them, or at least insist on a dry run of any talk prior to being accepted, where you can give feedback in the same way you would if they had actively requested it of you.
 If the content delivered is just patently offensive or inappropriate, you have no obligation to let a speaker finish their talk.

 For the record, I have never had to outright reject someone's future submissions nor eject a speaker before they finished their talk (Sydney tech communities are